bootstrapworld/curriculum/lessons/Early-Math/identity-property/langs/en-us/slides.md

 and get an equivalent result.
 I need to remember that Commutativity does not apply for division and subtraction!
 -->

 ---
+{layout="LaunchC"}
+# The Identity Property

+Multiplying or dividing an expression by 1 does not change its value; similarly, adding or subtracting 0 results in the original value.

+---
 {layout="Investigate"}